Sparksbox

 But here's the ceiling: email lists can't grow beyond the customers you already have.
 SMS doesn't reach new users.
 Influencer partnerships are expensive and fragile (one bad influencer and your brand gets tangled in a regulatory investigation).
 Retail can't scale beyond the geography you physically distribute in.

-A brand can reach maybe 500,000 to 2 million customers through owned channels.
+A brand can reach a meaningful audience through owned channels.
 After that, you hit a wall.
 You need algorithm help.
-And algorithm help is blocked.
+And algorithm help is inconsistent.

 The Second-Order Damage